-Searching for Free Images
+Searching for Free Images on Search Engines

 The major search engines provide a way to find images that can legally be used free of charge.
 The search engines identify images published on websites that are licensed under a Creative Commons license.